 Plastic Free July started in the year 2011 with the aim of educating people on the pollution associated with plastics.
 It is very close to the zero waste movement, but it asks you to commit to avoiding disposable plastics for a whole month.
-On the website, you will find a picture highlighting the many types of plastic items you have to avoid to reduce environmental pollution.
+On the website, you will find a picture highlighting the many plastic items you must avoid to reduce environmental pollution.

-It is now the time to open the Plastic Free July website and pledge on what you would want to give up this July.
+It is now the time to open the Plastic Free July website and pledge what you would want to give up this July.
 In addition to participating, you have to share it with family and friends so that they can also start living a plastic-free life.